PixelJuggernaut/PixelJuggernaut/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Kanit&weight=800&size=30&pause=1000&color=F70000&center=true&vCenter=true&width=435&lines=PixelJuggernaut;Web+and+app+developer;Using+HTML%2FCSS%2FJavascript)](https://git.io/typing-svg)

-At the moment I am not participating in any project or company, only my works like Balkan Outlaws SAMP server and other stuff
+At the moment I am not participating in any project or company, only my works like Balkan United FiveM server and other stuff

 - 🔭 I’m currently working on javascript open source websites
 - 📫 How to reach me: